LacunaOmnibus/MontyLacuna/README.md

     them in your existing docu, and then get rid of test/.

 - To publish the docs generated on the master branch to gh-pages:
   - This procedure will remove any files in the master branch's .gitignore file.
 This includes your logs and lacuna.cfg file.
-    - You probably don't care too much about the logs, but having to re-generate your lacuna.cfg each time is a bit of a pain.
-So before continuing, copy that config file to your desktop.
+The procedure below assumes you don't care too much about the log files; those are going to go away.
+But re-creating your lacuna.cfg file each time is a pain, so that gets backed up and restored.

   - ``$ cd doc``
   - ``$ make html``